harinisankar16/Visual-Search-Social-Dimension/README.md

     - set size of the display (and consequently the image positions as described above)
     - the location at which the target face is presented
     - the location of the target dot besides the face - left or right side of the face
+    - selecting distractor type for a given trial or a block of trials
+        - i.e if the target is a trustworthy face, the distractors have to be either neutral or untrustworthy
+        - vice versa for untrustworthy faces.
+        - once the target type is selected, only select images from outside of that type.
+        - unsure of the level at which this is to be implemented (trial or block level)
 - Target dot placement
     - a function to find the specific face marker locations from the database containing the image name and the location of the markers
     - converts the location from the coordinate system that cv2 uses to the coordinate system that PsychoPy Uses